Douglas Hill’s posts in 2025

 Wondering if it would be a good idea to replace my M1 Pro 14-inch MacBook Pro with a 13-inch MacBook Air (if it’s updated to M4 or M5 sometime soon).
 On the one hand, the 14-inch Pro is a bulky accessory to my iPad just to run macOS.
 On the other hand, we have a lot of code to compile. »

-Did anyone manage to join the App Store Small Business Program?
+Did anyone manage to join Apple’s App Store Small Business Program?
 I’ve requested this twice for our company account and never heard anything back. »

 14 February 2025